Alimony Laws and Forms: 50-State Survey

 - Child custody considered: Yes

-Pennsylvania alimony awards are determined by, among other things, the relative earnings and earning capacities of the parties, the ages and health of the parties, the sources of income of both parties, the expectant inheritances of both parties, the length of the marriage, the contribution of one party to the other’s education, training, or increased earning power, the extent to which the earning power, expenses, or financial obligations of a party will be affected by serving as the custodial parent, the standard of living during the marriage, the relative education of the parties and the time necessary to acquire sufficient education or training for employment, the assets and liabilities of the parties, and other relevant factors.
+Pennsylvania alimony awards are determined by, among other things, the relative earnings and earning capacities of the parties, the ages and health of the parties, the sources of income of both parties, the expectancies and inheritances of both parties, the length of the marriage, the contribution of one party to the other’s education, training, or increased earning power, the extent to which the earning power, expenses, or financial obligations of a party will be affected by serving as the custodial parent, the standard of living during the marriage, the relative education of the parties and the time necessary to acquire sufficient education or training for employment, the assets and liabilities of the parties, and other relevant factors.

 Rhode Island